Katyaverkhniatska/all-pairs-shortest-paths-finder/README.md

 -- negative cycle is detected
 -- the input has incorrect format
 -- incorrent fags or their number
--- the inout file does not exist
+-- the input file does not exist

 ## 📁 Input